hakimuddin53/udacity-azure-devops-project/README.md

 * Passing tests that are displayed after running the `make all` command from the `Makefile`
 ![image](https://user-images.githubusercontent.com/80934027/235418393-fb924c9d-096d-4b63-bd57-d12d8079c6a9.png)

-* Output of a test run
+* Output of a test run in github actions
 ![image](https://user-images.githubusercontent.com/80934027/235420590-04ec4182-43dc-40ce-bb74-fcfb15211337.png)

 * Successful deploy of the project in Azure Pipelines.
 [Note the official documentation should be referred to and double checked as you setup CI/CD](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops).